 Why take out several life insurance covers?

-For starters, life insurance takes numerous shapes all meant to offer protection against various risks that affect you.
+For starters, life insurance takes numerous shapes all meant to offer protection against various risks that could affect you.
 Whether you need assurance that your home will be paid for in case you pass away before finishing paying for your mortgage or want your family to receive regular financial help after you’re gone, life insurance can help.

 For example, it’s not uncommon for individuals to take out both mortgage and income protection policies concurrently.
 Your most suitable combination depends on your individual needs and the risks you want covered.